schae029/CA_housing_analysis/README.md

 This is a project in five parts analyzing and modeling the California housing dataset that Aurelien Geron looks at in Chapter 2 of his book, "Hands-On Machine Learning with Scikit-Learn & TensorFlow".
 The work presented here is related to work I have been doing for Perscitus International.

 At present (October 2021) all five parts have been uploaded: Part01, Part02, Appendix A, Appendix B, and Appendix C.  The appendices contain material on imputation and have recently been updated.
-NOTE: At present, github.com is having issues opening Appendix C; that is why I also uploaded a pdf version of it.
+NOTE: As of December 2021 github.com is having issues opening Appendix C; that is why I also uploaded a pdf version of it.
 The pdf file, unfortunately, is much harder to read.
+An alternative method for viewing is to download the file (Ctrl-A, Ctrl-C, then paste into Notepad++ and save out as a .ipynb) and then open in Jupyter Notebook.  github.com might be having trouble with the colors used in the graphics.

-I explore a wide range of predictive models for this housing dataset.
+In this notebook I explore a wide range of predictive models for the CA housing dataset.
 The response variable is median house value.

 Some of the noteworthy elements of the investigation include: